 - There are multiple ways to independently track your usage - ranging from apps, software programs and built-in features on routers.
 We have an entire section covering many options, including links to tools, in our guide on Assessing Your Mobile Internet Needs.

 Other Bandwidth Saving Tips

-If you ever accidentally blow through your data caps on your primary cellular account, it is extremely useful to have a secondary way online to help you limp through to the end of the month when your caps reset.
+If you ever accidentally blow through your data cap on your primary cellular account, it is extremely useful to have a secondary way online to help you limp through to the end of the month when your caps reset.